Li Cheuk-to, Curator, Hong Kong Film and Media at M+, suggests ten lesser-known and often-overlooked Hong Kong films to watch

 Since January, we have experienced various forms of social distancing to counter the spread of the COVID-19 pandemic.
 These days, many of us are looking for things to watch, either revisiting the classics or making new discoveries.

 Li Cheuk-to (Curator, Hong Kong Film and Media) is here with some ideas on lesser-known and often-overlooked Hong Kong films.
-Watch them at home, or at a screening in the future.
-And look for more Hong Kong films at the M+ cinemas in the museum building when it opens next year.
+Watch them at home or at a screening in the future.
+And look for more Hong Kong films at the M+ Cinema in the museum building when it opens next year.

 1. Cold Nights (1955)

 We start in the 1950s, one of the golden eras of Hong Kong cinema, a time when often more than two hundred films were produced in a year.
 Cold Nights, from 1955, is directed by Lee Sun Fung and stars Ng Cho-fan, Pak Yin, and Wong Man-lei, all leading figures in Cantonese cinema.
 It was adapted from a novel by Ba Jin, who was one of the most famous May Fourth Movement writers.